 I love this recipe for a variety of reasons.
 It’s the perfect mixture of protein and veggies.
 The spice of the marinade and jalapeno are matched flawlessly by the cool, smooth avocado.
 It’s also super versatile in the toppings department.
 Not to mention that it’s really healthy, and with summer right around the corner who doesn’t love that?

-This recipe contains chicken breasts, lettuce (romaine), onions, jalapenos, avocados, tortillas (wheat), rice (brown), beans (black), fajita marinade, cooking spray
+This recipe contains chicken breasts, lettuce (romaine), onions, peppers (jalapeno), avocados, tortillas (wheat), rice (brown), beans (black), fajita marinade, cooking spray

 Prep time: 10 min

 - 1 whole avocado, sliced

 - 1 cup(s) brown rice